Tree That Owns Itself: Son of The Tree That Owns Itself

 On December 4, 1996, the Garden Club staged a celebration to mark the fiftieth anniversary of the planting of the new tree.
 Dan Magill, who as a boy, had inspired the replanting effort, served as master of ceremonies.

 The tree sits near the crest of a hill, at the southwest corner of the intersection of Dearing and Finley Streets, in a quiet residential neighborhood near downtown Athens and UGA's North Campus.
 The portion of Finley Street leading up the hill to the tree is Athens' only remaining cobblestone street.
-The tree's lot is separated from the larger portion of the adjacent property by a private driveway; its enclosure also juts several feet into Finley Street.
-Thus the tree may in fact appear to occupy a small but separate tract of land.
+The tree's lot is separated from the larger portion of the adjacent property by a private driveway.
+Its enclosure juts several feet into Finley Street.
+Thus the tree may appear to occupy a small but separate tract of land.
 The appearance of separation is accentuated by the retaining wall and ornamental chain barrier that surround the tree.
 Although alongside private homes in a residential neighborhood, the Tree That Owns Itself is "open" to the public, and regularly attracts visitors.

-Although the story of the Tree That Owns Itself is more legend than history, the tree has become (along with the University Arch and the Double-Barreled Cannon) one of the most recognized and well-loved symbols of Athens.
+Although the story of the Tree That Owns Itself is more legend than history, the tree has become, along with the University Arch and the Double-Barreled Cannon, one of the most recognized and well-loved symbols of Athens.
 It is routinely featured in travel guides and other visitor information and has even garnered international recognition through such publications as Ripley's Believe It or Not!, where it has been featured on several occasions.